 There are no recommended vaccinations for visiting Greece, but it is still strongly recommended that all travellers are up to date with their routine vaccinations including tetanus and polio.

-All EU and UK citizens are entitled to free healthcare in Greece thanks to reciprocal arrangements, but will still need an EHIC card to access it.
-Everyone else should ensure that they have adequate insurance as any medical treatment outside immediate emergency trauma care will come at a very high cost.
+All EU and UK citizens are entitled to free healthcare in Greece thanks to reciprocal arrangements, but will still need travel insurance.
+Everyone else from every other country should ensure that they have adequate insurance as any medical treatment outside immediate emergency trauma care will come at a very high cost.

 Many large towns and resorts will have English speaking medical professionals, and pharmacies with well trained staff are widely available for common complaints such as sun exposure, diarrhoea and insect bites.